algorithmx/mock-api/README.md

 responsive and it can survive modest amount of concurrent incoming requests.

 This is my first serious Rust project.
+Please open issues on whatever reproducible problems you have ever encountered.

+---

-## Usage
+## Setup and launch

 ### Compile and test